mikjakbiak/maaany-emails-sender/README.md

-# many-emails-sender
+# maaany-emails-sender

-Send a lot of emails to politicians
+Send a lot of emails to Polish politicians to help Global Sumud Flotilla

 ## Prerequisites